 Your withdrawal amount, which is permanently removed from your account, cannot exceed the amount needed to pay the medical expenses documented in the statements you provide, and the statements must bear dates that are recent.
+If medical costs accrued over more than one visit, consider asking your provider for a superbill.
 You will pay state taxes on the amount withdrawn, an early withdrawal penalty to the IRS and another 10 percent in federal taxes.
 The amount withdrawn is added to your taxable income for the year.

-Request a loan from your 401(k) account if the option is included in your employer's plan.
+You could also request a loan from your 401(k) account if the option is included in your employer's plan.
 You do not have to give a reason for a loan.
-You borrow your own money and pay it back, with interest, in installments through payroll deduction.
+According to the IRS, you borrow your own money and pay it back, with interest, in installments through payroll deduction.
 You do not pay an early withdrawal penalty or taxes on the loan amount, except for any amount not repaid.

 Other Distribution Types

 Outside of one of the allowed distribution methods, you cannot usually cash out or withdraw your total 401(k) balance while you remain employed by the company that has your plan.
 If you are old enough for mandatory distributions, you can obtain funds to pay medical bills by withdrawing the entire balance or setting up periodic payments to yourself.
-Mandatory distributions begin in the year you retire or reach age 70½, whichever occurs first.
+Mandatory distributions begin in the year you retire or reach age 72, whichever occurs first.
 There is no penalty for early withdrawal, but you will pay taxes on the funds distributed.